YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction

 \subsection{Prior-Guided Feature Enhancement Module}

-Images captured in conditions of diminished lighting frequently often suffer from poor quality, which manifests as increased noise, reduced contrast, blurred edges, and hidden information in dark areas, significantly affecting the accuracy of traffic sign detection.
+Images captured in conditions of diminished lighting often suffer from poor quality, which manifests as increased noise, reduced contrast, blurred edges, and hidden information in dark areas, significantly affecting the accuracy of traffic sign detection.
 However, simply using existing networks that increase exposure may amplify image noise, leaving the originally low-quality image still unclear, which negatively impacts subsequent object detection tasks.

-To address this challenge, we propose the Prior-Guided Feature Enhancement (PGFE) Module, which replaces the original P0 layer of YOLOv8.
+To address this challenge, we propose the Prior-Guided Feature Enhancement (PGFE) Module.
 This module transforms RGB images from 3 channels to 64 channels to enhance low-light images and provide prior knowledge for the following detection.
-The module consists of two main components: the Prior-Guided Enhancement (PGE) Module and the Detail Texture Recovery (DTR) Module.
+As shown in Fig. \ref{PGFE}, the module consists of two main components: the Prior-Guided Enhancement (PGE) Module and the Detail Texture Recovery (DTR) Module.